 Import Facebook Page Data to Google Sheets

-Facebook Pages serve as a business presence for many companies, displaying product info, reviews, posts, and more.
 In this guide, we’ll walk through how to pull Facebook fan page data from the Facebook API directly into Google Sheets, using the API Connector add-on for Google Sheets.
+It hardly needs to be said, Facebook Pages serve as a business presence for many companies, so we definitely want a way to grab some stats about what people are clicking and reading on these pages.

 Note that the process for getting Facebook access tokens isn’t difficult, but it is quite long and convoluted as there are several kinds of tokens: User Access Tokens, App Access Tokens, and Page Access Tokens.
 Further, tokens are valid for different lengths of time, and Page Access Tokens are dependent on User Access Tokens.
-There are many different approaches to retrieve these tokens, but the following method should be fairly straightforward.
+There are many different approaches to retrieve these tokens, but the following method should be the most straightforward.
+The best part is, you only need to do this process ONCE, as the token you get will last forever!

 - Part 1: Get your Facebook API User Access Token